dapr/docs/daprdocs/content/en/reference/api/actors_api.md

 If `Rn/` is not specified, the reminder will run an infinite number of times until deleted.

+If only `ttl` and `dueTime` are set, the reminder will be accepted.
+However, only the `dueTime` takes effect.
+For example, the reminder triggers at `dueTime`, and `ttl` is ignored.

+If `ttl`, `dueTime`, and `period` are set, the reminder first fires at `dueTime`, then repeatedly fires and expires according to `period` and `ttl`.

-The following specifies a `dueTime` of 3 seconds and a period of 7 seconds.
+The following example specifies a `dueTime` of 3 seconds and a period of 7 seconds.

 ```json
 {